Effect-TS/effect/packages/vitest/README.md

 )
 ```

-## Testing successes and failures as `Exit`
+## Testing Successes and Failures as `Exit`

-To handle both successes and failures during testing, use `Effect.exit` to convert the result into an `Exit` object.
+To test both success and failure scenarios, convert the outcomes into an `Exit` object using `Effect.exit`:

 ```ts
 import { expect } from "vitest"